The Pipeline Layer Just Got Bought

 Agnostic Deployment

-True fabrics operate across cloud, hybrid, or on-prem environments with open interfaces, avoiding vendor lock-in and supporting future modernization.
+True flow platforms operate across cloud, hybrid, or on-prem environments with open interfaces, avoiding vendor lock-in and supporting future modernization.

 Summary of the Analysis